 Beaches all-inclusive family resort in Providenciales is nestled inside of beautiful Grace Bay.
-Whenever travel publications publish their beach rankings and awards, Grace Bay puts on a good show.
-It has been named as one of the best beaches in the Caribbean (Grace Bay is actually in the Atlantic Ocean) and the best beach in the world.
+It is often been as one of the best beaches in the Caribbean (Grace Bay is actually in the Atlantic Ocean) and the best beach in the world.
 But, is it really that good?

 Unlike most of the Atlantic, the water in Grace Bay is a clear turquoise blue (making it a popular choice for water activities like snorkeling and scuba diving).
 Unfortunately, the charter boats that take people on these activities make choppy waves which can spoil a relaxing floating session.

 By the numbers, Grace Bay has a warmer water temperature than many Caribbean islands, but it doesn't always feel that way because of the wind.
 Don't expect bath-like temperatures like you'd find in the Gulf of Mexico, but don't fret over the water temperature either.

 The sand on the beach is semi-coarse, which is nice because it doesn't stick to the skin like powdery sand does (or get as hot in the sunlight).
 Jellyfish are a rare sight and we've never encountered any biting flies on the beach.
 When you consider all these things, Grace Bay beach is indeed an excellent one.

 Beach Access at Beaches Turks and Caicos Resort

 Our experience at Grace Bay beach is limited to the strip of property that Beaches Turks and Caicos resort sits on.
 The property stretches from the Caribbean Village through the Italian Village and ends at the Key West Village.
 There are free half-tents and lounge chairs available for resort guests along the entire span.
 Servers from the resort occasionally come around to take drink orders, but it takes a long time for them to return.